PocketRelay/ServerKotlin/docs/SETUP_HOSTER.md

 ### Port Forwarding

-If you haven't already make sure that you are forwarding the 4 ports you have inside your config by default these ports are 42127, 14219, and 80 however you can change all of these except redirector port.
+In order for this server to be public available to non lan devices you will need to forward the following ports

+> NOTE: If you have modified any of these ports in your configuration file
+> excluding the redirector port then you will need to forward the port you
+> changed it too instead

+- 42127 _(The redirector port)_
+- 14219 _(The main server port this can be modified in the config)_
+- 80 _(The http server port this can be modified in the config)_

+If your router asks you to specific which protocol is being forwarded you should select `TCP` or `TCP/UDP` if that's not available

 Search online for guides on port forwarding for your specific router